Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/SdbCollection/find_en.md

 ##DESCRIPTION##

 Select records from database.
 Return a cursor on the selected records.
 Cursor is a pointer in SequoiaDB, it points to a query result set, the search result can be iterated in the client.

 ##PARAMETERS##

 * `cond` ( *Object*， *Optional* )

 	Selecting condtion.
 If it is null, it will find all the records.
     If it is not null, it will find records that matches the condition.
+Both match operators and full text query conditions can be used.

 * `sel` ( *Object*， *Optional* )

 	It chooses fields to be returned.
 If it is null, it will return all the fields.
     If a field doesn't exist, it will return the same contents which was input.

 	Format: {"filed1":"", "filed2":"", "filed3":""}

 * `hint` ( *Object*， *Optional* )

 	specified the hint for query.
 	* when not specified 'hint', it is up to the database to decide whether to use the index and which index to be used.
 	* when 'hint' is {"":null}, table scan.
 	* when 'hint' contains only one index, such as: {"":"myIdx"}, the query will be made using the index named "myIdx" in the currrent collection; However, when index "myIdx" does not exist in current collection, query goes with table scan.
 	* when 'hint' contains several indexes, such as: {"1":"idx1","2":"idx2","3":"idx3"}, the query	will be made using one of the three indexes described above.
 Which index is used eventually, determined by the database evaluation.

 * `skipNum` ( *Int32*， *Optional* )

 	specified where returns from the record of the result set.
 The default value is 0, means returns from the first record of the result set.

 * `retNum` ( *Int32*， *Optional* )